 So, watch any episode of Channel 4’s Grand Designs, and you will develop an understanding of the rigours of Self Building – but should this be our only understanding of Self Building?
 Is a Self Build project always biting off more than you can chew; taking on more than you can afford, and more than you could ever physically achieve on your own?

-Well, based on the fact that, between July 2013 and 2014, over 10,000 Self Builds took place in the UK, it would appear that Grand Designs hasn’t put too many people off building their own home.
+Well, based on the fact that, in 2017, over 13,000 Self Builds took place in the UK, it would appear that Grand Designs hasn’t put too many people off building their own home.
 In fact, last year Self Builds were the largest means of house building in the UK.
 So what are the positives people can take from Grand Designs – and where are some of the show’s couples going wrong?
 What is a truer definition of a Self Build?

 Self Build: Building For Yourself, Not By Yourself